clovervidia/nsotokengen/readme.md

 Follow these instructions to set up Android x86 as a VM on your computer if you don't have a physical rooted device to
 use: https://www.android-x86.org/installhowto.html

 Then, follow these instructions to install the Frida server on your Android device: https://frida.re/docs/android/
+nsotokengen will attempt to start the Frida server with the assumption that you placed it at `/data/local/tmp/frida-server` as per the Frida docs.

 If you don't have `adb`, you can download it from here: https://developer.android.com/studio/releases/platform-tools
 Make sure you add it to your system's `PATH` variable, as `nsotokengen` will call it to connect to your Android device.